gigony/webapps_repository/README.md

 ** Setup procedure **

-1. make a database `timeclock` and provide access authorization.
+1. Make a database `timeclock` and provide access authorization.
   - `create database timeclock;`
   - `GRANT ALL on timeclock.* to test;`
 2. Modifiy `create_tables.sql`